SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 In the next window fill in the required information:

-- Device profile: Select the appropriate device profile from the drop-down list.
+- **Device profile**: Select the appropriate device profile from the drop-down list.
-- Device type: Select the appropriate device type from the drop-down list.
+- **Device type**: Select the appropriate device type from the drop-down list.
-- Device EUI: This is the unique identifier for the device.
+- **Device EUI**: This is the unique identifier for the device.
 You can find it on the device itself.
-- Application key: This is an AES-128 application key specific for the end-device that is assigned by the application owner to the device and is responsible to encrypt JOIN communication.
+- **Application key**: This is an AES-128 application key specific for the end-device that is assigned by the application owner to the device and is responsible to encrypt JOIN communication.
 You can find this key on the device itself.
-- Connectivity plan: Select the appropriate connectivity plan from the drop-down list.
+- **Connectivity plan**: Select the appropriate connectivity plan from the drop-down list.

 The following picture shows an example for device registration.